 Jaundice in babies is common who do not share the same blood type with their moms.
 Although jaundice may take time (several weeks) to go, it should be getting better every day.
 Having your baby get some indirect sunlight is an effective treatment.

-However.
-You may notice the yellowish color is increasing in eyes, skin or tongue then this requires doctor’s evaluation.
+However, if you notice the yellowish tone is increasing inside the eyes, skin, or tongue then this requires a doctor’s evaluation.

 15. Rigid and Curved arms and legs